Connect

 Reaching the 30s often brings a mix of financial priorities that compete for attention.
 Home ownership, student loan repayment, growing families, and retirement planning tend to run in parallel.
 Because of these overlapping responsibilities, investment portfolios in this age group often look very different from one household to another.

-A closer look at national data reveals a clearer picture of where most people stand and how assets are typically distributed across cash, stocks, and retirement accounts.
+A closer look at national data reveals where most people stand and how assets are typically distributed across cash, stocks, and retirement accounts.

 Recent findings from the Federal Reserve’s 2022 Survey of Consumer Finances show that the median U.S. household aged 30 to 39 holds about $23,000 in total financial assets.
 The average climbs much higher at $142,280, shaped by a smaller group of high-balance households.

-This gap between median and average highlights how uneven wealth distribution appears in this age bracket.
+This gap between the median and the average highlights how uneven wealth distribution is in this age bracket.
 Many households hold modest balances, while a smaller segment carries significantly larger portfolios that lift the overall average.

 Most portfolios in this group remain heavily centered on liquidity rather than long-term market exposure.